 \item Moreover, fix a partial order $T$ on $\{i,j: 1 \le i <j \le n \}$, which extends the partial order $U$.
 An element $g\in G$ acts non-trivially on the boundary $(G,\mu)$ if (and only if) there exist $i,j: 1 \le i<j \le n$ $h \in \Norm_G (g) \cap UT_n$ such that the matrix corresponding to $h$ has $m_{i,j} \ne 1$ and $m_{i',j'}=0$ for any $(i',j')>_T (i,j)$ and the associated measure on the block $B_{i,j}$ has a nontrivial boundary. \end{enumerate} \end{thm}

 \begin{rem} Take a complete order $T$, which respects the partial order $U$.
-Recall that such complete order correspond to Young Tableaus.
+Recall that such complete order corresponds to Young Tableaux.
 See picture for an example of a Young tableau corresponding to the horizontal order.
-Take note that our picture is a flipped version (with respect to vertical axis) of the standard convention for Young Tableau. \end{rem}
+Take note that our picture is a flipped version (with respect to the vertical axis) of the standard convention for Young Tableaux. \end{rem}

 Let $T$ be a partial order on pairs $(i,j)$, $1 \le i <j \le n$.
 Observe that $T$ defines a preorder on elements of $UT_n$, saying that $u \le_T w$ if for every non-zero coordinate $(i,j)$ of $u$ there exists $(i',j')$ such that $(i',j')\geq_T (i,j)$ and the $(i',j')$ coordinate of $w$ is non-zero.